snyk/cli/README.md

 snyk [options] [command] [package]
 ```

-Run `snyk --help` to get a quick overview of all commands.
+Run `snyk --help` to get a quick overview of all commands or for full details on the CLI read the snyk.io [CLI docs](https://snyk.io/docs/using-snyk?utm_campaign=docs&utm_medium=github&utm_source=cli).

 The package argument is optional.
 If no package is given, Snyk will run the command against the current working directory allowing you test you non-public applications.